rafaeltas/easybutton/README.md

 ## Installation

-Atualmente e fase inicial.
+In Krita's top menu, go to Tools > Script, and then has two option: Import Python Plugin from **File** or **Web**. choose the best option for your case.

 ## Status 🏗️

-In Krita's top menu, go to Tools > Script, and then has two option: Import Python Plugin from **File** or **Web**. choose the best option for your case.
+Initial fase.

 ## Donation 🤝